 You can avoid these issues by packaging your code in a container as part of the initial build step.
 A container includes all the dependencies that the software needs to run, making it highly portable and easier to deploy to different environments.

-If you’re hosting your pipeline on your own infrastructure you’ll still need VMs to deploy the containers to, but there is less work involved in preparing the test environment, which helps to keep the pipeline operating efficiently.
+If you’re hosting your CI/CD on your own infrastructure you’ll still need VMs to deploy the containers to, but there is less work involved in preparing the test environment, which helps to keep the pipeline operating efficiently.
 If you’re running your pipeline in the cloud, adopting containers means you can use managed services and offload the infrastructure side to your cloud provider.

-The number of testing and staging environments in your pipeline will depend on what you’re building and the needs of the different stakeholder groups in your organization.
+The number of testing and staging environments in your pipeline architecture will depend on what you’re building and the needs of the different stakeholder groups in your organization.
 Examples include exploratory testing, security reviews, user research, sales demos, training environments and sandboxes for support staff to replicate customer issues.

 Automating the creation of and deployment to these environments is more efficient than refreshing them manually, and you can configure different pipeline triggers for different environments.